 a.
-This manual presents Department of the Army approved procedures for internal and external transport of the Nike-Hercules warhead section in the shipping and storage container, M409 (also referred to as "item"), by US Army helicopters.
-This manual pertains to the UH-1D/H, UH-60, CH-47, and CH-54 helicopters.
+This manual presents Department of the Army approved procedures for internal and external transport of the Nike-Hercules warhead section in the shipping and storage container, M409 (also referred to as "item"), by US Army helicopters, This manual pertains to the UH-1-series, CH-47, and CH-54 helicopters.
 Materials and qualified personnel needed to prepare, load, tie down, and unload, or to rig and derig, the item are prescribed herein.
-Where appropriate, metric equivalents are given in parentheses following the dimensions or other measurements.
+Where approriate, metric equivalent are given in parentheses following the dimension or other measurement.
 References are shown in appendix A.

 b.
 The internal transport procedures in this manual apply when the warhead section is transported by CH-47 helicopter or by universal military pod attached to the CH-54 helicopter.
 The described internal load of two warhead sections for the CH-47 and the CH-54 pod is a maximum load.
-The external transport procedures apply when one warhead section is transported by UH-1D/H helicopter having an allowable cargo load capacity equal to or greater than the weight of the load, or when one or two warhead sections are transported by UH-60, CH-47, or CH-54 helicopter.
+The external transport procedures apply when one warhead section is transported by UH-1-series helicopter having an allowable cargo load capacity equal to or greater than the weight of the load, or when one or two warhead sections are transported by CH-47 or CH-54 helicopter.
 Additional internal cargo, including different types of nuclear weapons and/or personnel within allowable load limits and restrictions prescribed by AR 50-5 and pertinent safety regulations (app), may be transported.